dwavesystems/dwave-ocean-sdk/docs/getting_started.rst

 * Demos

-  Typically in the form of short code examples you can open in the Leap IDE or copy (clone) locally and run.
+  Typically in the form of short code examples you can open in a supported cloud-based IDE or copy (clone) locally and run.
 For example:

   * `Nurse scheduling <https://github.com/dwave-examples/nurse-scheduling>`_,
     `maze <https://github.com/dwave-examples/maze>`_,